rola1423/color-detection-opencv-/README.md

 # What the Project Does

 - Opens a video.
-- Looks for specific colors using HSV color range.
+-  Looks for specific colors using the HSV color range
 - Draws a rectangle around each color found.
 - Writes the name of the color on top of it.